FOSH-following-demand/Open-source-Centrifuge-for-WetLab/contributing.md

 ### Opening github issues for design improvements you have been thinking about:
 We always consider each improvement as a hypothesis that needs to be tested.
 You can also point to videos, documentation and solutions that support the hypothesis/idea you have in mind.
+[See this example](https://www.youtube.com/watch?v=9Cuh2msd2lo) as a style guide for test setup.
 - If you have ideas about centrifuge solutions features, open an issue and describe the concept/hypothesis considering the following:
   1. How this feature improves the centrifuge design considering:
   1.1.
 Pains you have already had in your previous experience.